Digitaliko/sendvelo/approval-tool/docs/CHATGPT_APP_STORE_STRATEGY.md

 ### **Long Description**

 ```
-SendVelo is the approval platform for teams creating content in ChatGPT.
+Thumbway is the approval platform for teams creating content in ChatGPT.

-When ChatGPT generates your proposal, blog post, email, or strategy, SendVelo gets stakeholder approval instantly—without leaving ChatGPT.
+When ChatGPT generates your proposal, blog post, email, or strategy, Thumbway gets stakeholder approval instantly—without leaving ChatGPT.

 ✅ Send for approval in one command
 📧 Reviewers get email with approve/reject buttons